 This point takes us to a key issue in the English education system, and of music education in particular.
 This is the role of assessment in accountability processes.
 Performativity, and what has come to be known as “the standards agenda,” are driving many aspects of learning in music lessons, as elsewhere across the school curriculum.
 Performativity was defined by Ball (2003):

 Performativity is a technology, a culture and a mode of regulation that employs judgements, comparisons and displays as means of incentive, control, attrition and change—based on rewards and sanctions (both material and symbolic).
-The performances (of individual subjects or organisations) serve as measures of productivity or output, or displays of 'quality', or 'moments' of promotion or inspection.
+The performances (of individual subjects or organisations) serve as measures of productivity or output, or displays of “quality”, or “moments” of promotion or inspection.
 As such they stand for, encapsulate or represent the worth, quality or value of an individual or organisation within a field of judgement. (p.
 216)

-Elsewhere, Ball (2006) observes that “… as part of the transformation of education and schooling and the expansion of the power of capital, performativity provides sign systems which ‘represent’ education in a self-referential and reified form for consumption” (p.
+Elsewhere, Ball (2006) observes, “as part of the transformation of education and schooling and the expansion of the power of capital, performativity provides sign systems which ‘represent’ education in a self-referential and reified form for consumption” (p.
 70).
-Ball (2003) describes performativity as being a “terror,” with teachers feeling it “in their soul” as being something they are struggling against: “… these struggles are currently highly individualized as teachers, as ethical subjects, find their values challenged or displaced by the terrors of performativity” (p.
+Ball (2003) describes performativity as being a “terror,” with teachers feeling it “in their soul” as being something they are struggling against: “[T]hese struggles are currently highly individualized as teachers, as ethical subjects, find their values challenged or displaced by the terrors of performativity” (p.
 216).

 It is performativity that causes a very tight focus on assessment and testing, but England is not alone in this.
-The Finnish commentator Pasi Sahlberg (Sahlberg, 2014) has observed this, characterising it as being part of what he calls the GERM, a global educational reform movement:
+The Finnish commentator Pasi Sahlberg (Sahlberg, 2014) has observed this, characterizing it as being part of what he calls the GERM, a global educational reform movement:

 GERM has gained global popularity among policymakers and change consultants because it emphasizes some fundamental new orientations to learning and educational administration.
-It suggests strong guidelines to improve quality, equity, and the effectiveness of education, such as putting making learning a priority, seeking high achievement for all students, and making assessment an integral part of the teaching and learning process. ...
+It suggests strong guidelines to improve quality, equity, and the effectiveness of education, such as putting making learning a priority, seeking high achievement for all students, and making assessment an integral part of the teaching and learning process. . . .
 GERM assumes that external performance standards, describing what teachers should teach and what students should do and learn, lead to better learning for all.
 By concentrating on the basics and defining explicit learning targets for students and teachers, such standards place a strong emphasis on mastering the core skills of reading and writing and mathematical and scientific literacy.
 The systematic training of teachers and external inspection are essential elements of this approach. (p.
 150)